elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 Power within the US government is also more distributed than power within the CCP.
 There is more room for Facebook to play the Democratic and Republican sides against each other for its own advantage than for a Chinese company to try a similar move with factions within the CCP.
 -->

 Tech companies are roughly trying to make as much money as possible over the long run.
-An impportant part of this goal is not unnecessarily becoming a political target.
+An important part of this goal is not unnecessarily becoming a political target.
 The censorship decisions of these companies are best understood as a delicate balancing act -- censor too much and the right becomes upset, censor too little and the left becomes upset (for helping to spread alleged misinformation or hate).
 [PRISM](https://www.theverge.com/2013/7/17/4517480/nsa-spying-prism-surveillance-cheat-sheet) gives the government a lot of data but we're far from it being used for political control.
-Tech companies frequently [push back](https://www.apple.com/customer-letter/) against government overeach when they have the support of citizens.
+Tech companies frequently [push back](https://www.apple.com/customer-letter/) against government overreach when they have the support of citizens.

-There may be a clever strategy that allows the US government to becaome authoritarian despite the tech industry and the public being aligned against that outcome and despite its current lack of legitimacy, but it's not clear what that would look like.
+There may be a clever strategy that allows the US government to become authoritarian despite the tech industry and the public being aligned against that outcome and despite its current lack of legitimacy, but it's not clear what that would look like.

 <!---
 They will often cooperate with the government when it's expedient or when they believe enough of the public would be against them if they didn't.